ankitbhatia87/passwordstrengthmeter/README.md

     - sequential **numbers**
     - sequential **letters**

-4. A View icon to show and hide the password
+4. A View icon to show and hide the password.